todar/VBA-Style-Guide/README.md

         Exit Function
     End If
     ```

+  <a name="comment-newline"></a><a name="4.4"></a>
+  - [4.4](#comment-newline) Add a newline above a comment when the previous code is on same indention level.
+Otherwise, don't have a line break.
+    ```vb
+    ' bad
+    Private Sub doSomething()

+        ' Different indention from line above, no need for newline above.
+        Application.ScreenUpdating = False
+        ' Same indention as previous code, must add a newline above to make it easy to read.
+        Application.ScreenUpdating = True
+    End Sub

+    ' ok
+    Private Sub doSomething()
+        ' Different indention from line above, no new line.
+        Application.ScreenUpdating = False

+        ' Same indention as previous code, add a newline above.
+        Application.ScreenUpdating = True
+    End Sub
+    ```

-  <a name="actionitems"></a><a name="4.4"></a>
+  <a name="actionitems"></a><a name="4.5"></a>
-  - [4.4](#actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
+  - [4.5](#actionitems) Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
 These are different than regular comments because they are actionable.
 The actions are `FIXME: -- need to figure this out` or `TODO: -- need to implement`.

   **[⬆ back to top](#table-of-contents)**